-- 1 The first assumption should be that the development will aim to be policy compliant.
-(Too many developers start from the premises that they will be providing their own preferred mix of market units and will be delivering the least number and smallest sizes of affordable housing). - 2 Developers should engage with the council's Housing department, Planning department and with registered providers at the earliest stage of the application process to determine an appropriate tenure split investigating whether the rented units could be delivered as social rent and what is the most appropriate form of intermediate housing.
-Contact details for officers can be found at the end of this SPD. - 3 Developers should also make contact and liaise with the Council's Housing Enabling team. - 4 The mix of open market units and affordable units provided on site should comply with the mix outlined in the SHMA (January 2014):
+- 15.27 The first assumption should be that the development will aim to be policy compliant with the Local Plan.
+(Too many developers start from the premises that they will be providing their own preferred mix of market units and will be delivering the least number and smallest sizes of affordable housing). - 15.28 Developers are reminded that they should adhere to all of the policies in the adopted Local Plan.
+For example Policy DM 2 Sustainable design. - 15.29 Developers should engage with the council's Housing department, Planning department and with registered providers at the earliest stage of the application process to determine whether a Planning Performance Agreement is appropriate.
+This should also include consideration of an appropriate tenure split, investigating whether the rented units could be delivered as social rent and what is the most appropriate form of intermediate housing.
+Contact details for officers can be found at the end of this SPD - 15.30 Developers should also make contact and liaise with the Council's Housing Delivery team. - 15.31 The mix of open market units and affordable units provided on site should, where possible, comply with the mix outlined in the SHMA (January 2014): - 15.32 The SHMA (January 2014) says that although we have quantified this on the basis of the market modelling and our understanding of the current housing market we do not strongly believe that such prescriptive figures should be included in the plan making process and that the 'market' is to some degree a better judge of what is the most appropriate profile of homes to deliver at any point in time.
+The figures can however be used as a monitoring tool to ensure that future delivery is not unbalanced when compared with the likely requirements as driven by demographic change in the area.